LEO-UMCG/SPV-Gaze-Contingency/README.md

 - [ ] _Update the above with a pip requirements file_.

 Set the parameters to chosen values inside `parameters.py`.
+If you want to use a DL method for visual representation, ensure the parameters in `spvPlayer/config.py` are also set to chosen values.

 **Optional**: copy in any images you want to use inside the `\images` directory.
 Alternatively, you can also run the experiments with the 2 images already provided in this directory.